 In 2006, the shelter launched a website to promote awareness in the community.
 In 2007, the website was enabled to take online donations which has improved our fundraising efforts.

 The shelter has raised significant portions of its budget through various development efforts.
-Events such as Our Hearts, Their Harbor (a dinner/auction), an annual 5K "Run for the Shelter," and concert events with the Etowah Jazz Society and the Big Chicken Barbershop Chorus also increase the organization’s annual revenues.
+Events such as Cartersville Dances with the Stars, an annual 5K Run, a new Gospel choir festival event in the fall, and our longstanding Silent & LIVE Auction event also increase the organization’s annual revenues.

 110 Porter Street